 Maria expected to awake to searing pain all across her body.
 She didn’t.
 She woke up to zero vision, yet she could hear.
 Other, foreign signals also reached her brain.
 She couldn’t even begin to understand them.
 The sound in the room was of creaking, groaning metal, fans, and clinking, clanking machinery.
 She was back in the workshop.
 Her brain sent the signal to open her eyes.
 But instead of seeing her vision appear as her eyelids lifted, she saw the view of her surroundings sweep across her field of vision in both directions at once, reaching the edges and forming a cohesive image.
 Her vision was strange, seeming to be made of horizontal lines instead of a single image.
 She felt no need to blink.
 She couldn’t feel her body.
 She couldn’t open her mouth, or breathe.
 But she felt no discomfort from it.
 She tried to sit up.
 And noticed her vision moving, the sound of metal on metal, of motors and servos running.
 She felt the air on her forehead.
 She still had a forehead.
 Had hair.
 At least one part of her hadn’t changed.
 She clung to that thought, keeping it at the forefront of her mind as she looked down at herself.

 As she did, her mind began to scream.
 Her body was… not her body.
 It was a mess of black metal, vaguely in the shape of a feminine human body.
 Vaguely.
-Panels and rivets and wires, hoses and screws… was this what she was now?
+Rivets and wires, hoses and screws, metal scaffolding holding it all up… was this what she was now?
 She held her hands in front of her.
 Rough black metal claws, fit for tearing into flesh.
 Not dextrous enough for much else.
 Maria felt an urge to rend what little flesh remained until there was nothing left.
 She sent signals to breathe deeply, attempting to calm down, then remembered she no longer seemed to be able to breathe.

 She was sitting on a large metal platform.
 A platform she had a distinct memory of Niarith being restrained to.
 Where was Niarith?
 And Lolanene?
 Where was the doctor for that matter.
 She seemed to be alone.